 - Administration: Intravenous (IV).

-- Common Side Effects: Respiratory tract infections, headache, infusion-related reactions.
+- Common Side Effects: Respiratory tract infections, headache, urinary tract infections, infusion-related reactions.

 Eculizumab (Soliris)